CaymanFreeman/Clikr/README.md

 ## Compatibility

-EasyAutoClicker is compatible with both Windows and Linux.
+Clikr is compatible with both Windows and Linux.
 Since [pynput](https://pynput.readthedocs.io/en/latest/index.html) is used for input callbacks and controls, Wayland support will be provided under Xwayland with limited functionality as described [here](https://pynput.readthedocs.io/en/latest/limitations.html).

 ## Executables & Binaries